 Dr. Yehoshua Gleitman (External Director).
 Dr. Yehoshua (Shuki) Gleitman has served since 2001 as the managing partner of Platinum VC, a venture capital firm.
-He currently serves as the chair of the board of directors of Capital Point Ltd. and and of GIBF - Guangzhou Israel Bio Tech Fund, and is a director of Teuza - A Fairchild Technology Venture Ltd. From 2000 until 2005, he was the chief executive officer and a director of SFKT Ltd. From 1997 until 1999, Dr. Gleitman was the chief executive officer of Ampal-American Israel Corporation.
+He currently serves as the chair of the board of directors of Capital Point Ltd., of GLK Investment and Management Company Ltd. and of GIBF - Guangzhou Israel Bio Tech Fund, and is a director of Teuza - A Fairchild Technology Venture Ltd and G Medical Innovations Holdings Ltd., a company incorporated in the Cayman Islands.
+From 2000 until 2005, he was the chief executive officer and a director of SFKT Ltd. From 1997 until 1999, Dr. Gleitman was the chief executive officer of Ampal-American Israel Corporation.
 Prior to that he served in various senior management positions in the Israeli government and in Israeli industry, including as director general and chief scientist of the Israel Ministry of Industry and Trade, chair of the U.S.-Israel Industrial R&D Foundation, joint chair of the U.S.-Israel Science and Technology Commission, managing director of AIMS Ltd., vice president and general manager of Elop Electro-Optic Industries Ltd.'s (Elop) marine and aerial operations and head of the Laser Branch of the Israel Ministry of Defense.
-Dr. Gleitman serves as the honorary consul general of Singapore to Israel.
-Dr. Gleitman holds bachelor of science, master of science and PhD degrees in physical chemistry from the Hebrew University.
 Dr. Gleitman serves as the chair of the Audit Committee and the Financial Statements Review Committee of the Board and as a member of the Compensation Committee and the Corporate Governance and Nominating Committee of the Board.
 He is considered by the Board to have accounting and financial expertise under the Companies Law.

 Dov Ninveh.
-Dov Ninveh has served as chief financial officer and a manager in FEL since 1994 and as general manager of Heris Aktiengesellschaft since 2012.
+Dov Ninveh has served as chief financial officer and a manager in FEL since 1994 and as the general manager of Heris Aktiengesellschaft since 2012.
 He serves as a director of Dan Hotels and Etanit, and as a member of the board of Freiberger.
 Mr. Ninveh served as a director of Elop from 1996 until 2000.
-From 1989 to 1994, he served as deputy general manager of Etanit Building Products Ltd. Mr. Ninveh holds a bachelor of science degree in economics and management from the Israel Institute of Technology (the Technion).
+From 1989 to 1994, he served as deputy general manager of Etanit.
+Mr. Ninveh holds a bachelor of science degree in economics and management from the Israel Institute of Technology (the Technion).

 Professor Ehood (Udi) Nisan.
 Prof. Ehood (Udi) Nisan is a professor in the School of Public Policy and Government of the Hebrew University.
-He serves as chair of the board of directors of Midreshet Sde Boker Banegev Ltd., an Israeli government company, is a member of the board of Bezalel Academy of Art and chair of its finance committee, and an External Director of Solgreen (Israel) Ltd. and of Rekah Pharmaceutical Industry Ltd. From 2013 to 2016, he was the chair of the board of directors of Delek, The Israel Fuel Corporation Ltd. From 2009 to 2011, Prof. Nisan was the director of the budgets department of the Israeli Ministry of Finance, and from 2007 to 2009 he served as the director of the Government Companies Authority.
+He is a member of the board of Bezalel Academy of Art and chair of its finance committee, and an External Director of Harel Insurance Finance Services Ltd., Solgreen (Israel) Ltd. and Rekah Pharmaceutical Industry Ltd. From 2013 to 2016, he was the chair of the board of directors of Delek, The Israel Fuel Corporation Ltd. From 2009 to 2011, Prof. Nisan was the director of the budgets department of the Israeli Ministry of Finance, and from 2007 to 2009 he served as the director of the Government Companies Authority.
 Prior to that he served in various executive positions in the Israeli Ministry of Finance and served as a member and chair of several government and public committees, including from 1999 until 2002 as the CEO of the Jerusalem Development Authority.
 Prof. Nisan holds bachelor's and master's degrees in economics and business administration, and a PhD in economics and public policy from the Hebrew University.
 Prof. Nisan serves as a member of the Audit Committee and the Financial Statements Review Committee of the Board.
 He is considered by the Board to have accounting and financial expertise under the Companies Law.